KrzysiuGetReckt/TAU/README.md

 };
 ```

+The TodoUtils class mainly consists off methods involving interaction with the Todo web application.

-- This set of code is from "todoAutomation.js"
+- This set of code is from ["todoAutomation.js"](https://github.com/KrzysiuGetReckt/TAU/blob/BrowserAutomation/todoAutomation.js)

 Note that the set of code needed to be imported is the "TodoAutomation" class.